alexharri/website/posts/planes.md

 <Scene scene="ray-and-line" height={500} usesVariables />

-What this means for intersections is that a ray will not intersect planes when traveling backwards along it's normal:
+What this means for intersections is that a ray will not intersect planes when traveling backward along its normal:

 <Scene scene="ray-and-line-plane-intersection" height={500} usesVariables />